 We made a lot of our own Phonics readers, which added in some writing practice and art.
 Simply staple paper into a book, and then pick a word like ‘at’ and have your child draw pictures of all the words that end in ‘at’….bat, cat, fat, hat, mat, pat and help them write them on the page. (then move on to ‘et ‘op’ ‘an’ ‘us’ etc.) With a few simple words you can expand these homemade books into simple stories your child can read to family members.
 If your child is wanting to read, but having trouble with writing, as you make these books you can make the words with dots and then have your child trace over the word.

 Parent should be reading aloud to their children.
-A child’s ability to comprehend and enjoy a good story is generally far more advanced than their reading level.
+Any good curriculum for elementary school should address a child’s ability to comprehend and enjoy a good story.
+This is generally far more advanced than their reading level.
 If you restrict a child’s books to only those they can read on their own, they will likely be bored and moan about reading.
 So help bear the burden.
 Read wonderful, engaging books with your child…a memory every child should have.

 If you don’t know where to start with reading children’s literature start with the Caldecott and Newberry Award winning books.
 The Caldecott’s are picture books, and the Newberry books are chapter books.
 These books are the best that are published each year.
 I’m putting together a small store on Amazon that will have some of my favorite read alouds…but you don’t have to purchase the books, most of them are available at your local library.